cakkermans/TicketProvider.Net/README.md

 ## MIME

-Some basic scaffoling for MIME support can be found
+Some basic scaffolding for MIME support can be found

 ## Message sinks